Donald-Trump-SSS/Orange_Level_Problem/README.md

 # Regression Analysis With Python

-A **Python-based GUI application** for analyzing traffic data using **Multiple Linear Regression**.
-This app allows users to either use **random pre-defined data** or **input custom data** to evaluate traffic patterns and predict traffic flow.
+A **Python-based GUI application** for analyzing custom csv file data using **Multiple Linear Regression**.
+This app allows users to either use **random pre-defined data** or **input custom data** to evaluate regression patterns and predict the outcome.
 It also provides visualizations to assess model performance and residuals.

 ---